 In order to connect your device to a wired router for adding a wireless network to the existing local network, on the Device mode page, from the Connection method list, select the Wired connection value.
-Then from the Work mode list select the Access point value.
-In this mode you can set your own settings for the wireless network and set your own password for access to the web-based interface of the device.
+In this mode you can set your own settings for the wireless network in the 2.4GHz and 5GHz bands and set your own password for access to the web-based interface of the device.

 Figure 26.
-Selecting an operation mode.
-The Access point mode.
+Selecting a connection method.
+The Wired connection value.

 In order to connect your device to a wireless router for extending the range of the existing wireless network, on the Device mode page, from the Connection method list, select the Wi-Fi value.
 Then from the Work mode list select the Repeater value.
-In this mode you can connect your device to another access point, set your own settings for the wireless network, and set your own password for access to the web-based interface of the device.
+In this mode you can connect your device to another access point, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, and set your own password for access to the web-based interface of the device.

 Figure 27.
-Selecting an operation mode.
+Selecting a connection method.
+The Wi-Fi value.
 The Repeater mode.